uncomplicate/neanderthal/articles/getting_started.md

 layout: article
 ---

-Neanderthal's default option is to use use native libraries, so it is very important that you do not skip any part of this guide.
+Neanderthal's default option is to use native libraries, so it is very important that you do not skip any part of this guide.

 ## How to Get Started